Axway/Cloud-Automation/APIM/Helmchart/examples/azure-aks/README.md

-# Deploy APIM without ingress controller
+# Deploy APIM on AKS without ingress controller
 ## Prerequisites
 ### Create namespace
-It's recommended to create a dedicated namespace to deploy this demo.
+It's recommended to create a dedicated namespace to deploy the demo.
 ```
 Kubectl create ns apim-demo
 ```